 Running too many applications will use a lot of memory space, causing your Mac to freeze or slow down.
 High RAM usage can also trigger the “Your system has run out of application memory” error.

-Use the Activity Monitor to check (unneeded) apps using up memory space and close them.
+Use the Activity Monitor to manage memory usage by checking (unneeded) apps using up memory space and closing them.

 Force quit other unneeded applications and check if that stops the “Your system has run out of application memory” error.
 Don’t close your web browser if it consumes a huge chunk of memory.
 The troubleshooting tricks in the next section can help reduce its memory.